Full Stack Blockchain Web Developer

 Have used Bitcoin block root merkle hashes for verifying Bitcoin UTXOs in an Ethereum smart contract.
 Have a pretty good understanding on how they work.
 Am also currently working on creating a Bitcoin clone in Go which also requires merkle tree knowledge.

 IPFS offers some very neat features that work well with smart contracts and data integrity.
-I Have used for large data storage requirements for smart contracts at Brickblock.
-Have also used for storing wedding photos on CryptoWeddings
+I Have used it for large data storage requirements for smart contracts at Brickblock and other projects.
+I also currently run and maintain an IPFS node.

 Previous Work and Pet Projects